-Don't expect LuaT_EX to behave the same as pdfT_EX!
-Although the core functionality of that 8 bit engine is present, LuaT_EX can behave different due to not only its 32 bit character: there is native utf input, support for wide fonts, and the math machinery is tuned for OpenType math.
-Also, the log output can differ (and will likely differ more as we move forward).
+Don't expect LuaTeX to behave the same as pdfTeX!
+Although the core functionality of that 8 bit engine is present, LuaTeX can behave different due to its wide (32 bit) characters, many registers and large memory support.
+There is native utf input, support for large (more that 8 bit) fonts, and the math machinery is tuned for OpenType math.
+Ther ei ssupport for directional typesetting too.
+The log output can differ from other engines and will likely differ more as we move forward.
+When you run plain TeX for sure LuaTeX runs slower than pdfTeX but when you run for instance ConTeXt it might be faster.
+But in any case: 32 bit all-over combined with more features has a price.

-LuaTEX consists of a number of interrelated but (still) distinguishable parts.
-The organization of the source code is adapted so that it can glue all these components together.
-We continue cleaning up side effects of the accumulated code in TEX engines (especially code that is not needed any longer).
+$LuaT_EX$ consists of a number of interrelated but (still) distinguishable parts.
+The organization of the source code is adapted so that it cna glue all these components together.
+We continue cleaning up side effects of the accumulated code in T_EX engines (especially code that is not needed any longer).

-- Most of pdfT_EX version 1.40.9, converted to C (with patches from later releases).
+- Most of pdfTEX version 1.40.9, converted to C (with patches from later releases).
 Some experimental features have been removed and some utility macros are not inherited as their functionality can be done in Lua.
 We still use the \pdf primitive namespace. - The direction model and some other bits from Aleph RC4 (derived from Omega) is included.
 The related primitives are part of core $LuaT_EX$. - We currently use Lua 5.2..
-At some point we might decide to move to 5.3. but that is yet to be decided. - There are few Lua libraries that we consider part of the core Lua machinery. - There are additional Lua libraries that interface to the internals of T_FX. - There are various TFX extensions but only those that cannot be done using the Lua interfaces. - The fontloader uses parts of FontForge 2008.11.17 combined with additional code specific for usage in a T_EX engine. - the MetaPost library
+At some point we might decide to move to 5.3. but that is yet to be decided. - There are few Lua libraries that we consider part of the core Lua machinery. - There are additional Lua libraries that interface to the internals of T_FX. - There are various T_EX extensions but only those that cannot be done using the Lua interfaces. - The fontloader uses parts of FontForge 2008.11.17 combined with additional code specific for usage in a T_FX engine. - the MetaPost library

 Neither Aleph's I/O translation processes, nor tcx files, nor encTEX can be used, these encoding-related functions are superseded by a Lua-based solution (reader callbacks).
+Most of the pdfTEX backend is available but via a bit different interface.